mrvnthss/brightness-discrimination-2afc/README.md

 ### Setting Experiment Parameters

-There are several parameters that can be changed in the `BrightnessDiscrimination.m` script that alter the experiment.
+As mentioned before, there are several parameters that can be changed in the `BrightnessDiscrimination.m` script that alter the experiment.
 They can be found in the *Configuration of Experiment* section of the script.

-#### High-level settings
+#### Experimental Design

-- `nBrightnesses`: Sets the number of different brightness levels to use.
-Ideally, this should be an odd number so that there are as many brightnesses brighter than the base brightness (which is simply the median brightness in this scenario) as there are brightnesses that are less bright than the base brightness.
+- `Stimuli.standardStim`: Sets the value of the standard stimulus.

-- `Brightness.rangePct`: Sets the range the brightnesses are to cover (as a fraction of the full range from black to white).
+- `Stimuli.nComparisonStim`: Defines the number of comparison stimuli.
+As explained earlier, this must be an odd number to ensure that the number of comparison stimuli that are brighter than the standard is equal to the number of comparison stimuli that are darker than the standard.

-- `nReps`: Determines how often each brightness is shown to the participant.
+- `Stimuli.maxDifference`: Together with the value of the standard stimulus, this setting is used to derive the values of all comparison stimuli in the experiment.

-- `Progress.thresholdPct`: Controls when participants are informed about their progress.
-Thereby also splitting trials into blocks.
+- `nReps`: Determines how often each pair of comparison stimulus and standard stimulus is shown to the participant.
+This must be an even number to allow for counterbalancing of the spatial location of the standard stimulus.

 #### Timing parameters